 The coordination between multiple NWDAFs may directly impact the performance of service provided by the Aggregator NWDAF and resource management between multiple NWDAFs.
 Therefore, the measurements related to the coordination between multiple NWDAFs are needed to reflect the performance of NWDAF service.
 These measurements are important in decision-making for the management of NWDAF.

-The number of SBA interaction activities need to be monitored.
-It reflects how many NFs the Aggregator NWDAF coordinate with and how busy the Aggregator NWDAF is on aggregation operation.
-The SBA interaction activity may include the subscription, request, notification and response received and/or generated by Aggregator NWDAF (see TS 23.288 [2]).
-In order to know the performance of Aggregator NWDAF in terms of providing different type of services to the consumers, the number of SBA interaction activities related to different type of analytics need to be monitored respectively.
-The analytics type is identified by Analytics ID (see TS 23.288 [2]).
+The number of SBA interaction activities needs to be monitored.
+It reflects how many NFs the Aggregator NWDAF coordinates with and how busy the Aggregator NWDAF is on aggregation operation.
+The SBA interaction activity may include the subscription, request, notification and response received and/or generated by Aggregator NWDAF (see TS 23.288 [59]).
+In order to know the performance of Aggregator NWDAF when providing different types of services to the consumers, the number of SBA interaction activities related to different types of analytics need to be monitored respectively.
+The analytics type is identified by Analytics ID (see TS 23.288 [59]).

 The measurements described above are some of the basic statistic information to monitor the performance of Aggregator NWDAF on coordination with other NWDAFs.
-Operators can use this statistic information for configuration and resource allocation among multiple NWDAFs.
+Operators can use this statistic information to analyse and evaluate the performance of multiple NWDAFs, and make configuration and resource allocation among these multiple NWDAFs.

-A.111 Use case of measurements related to NWDAF service provisioning
+A.111 Monitoring of NWDAF service provisioning

 The NWDAF can provide different services on demand of NWDAF service consumers (e.g. NFs/OAM), including analytics service, ML model provisioning service and data management service, etc. In the case that NWDAF supports logical decomposition, the NWDAF can be decomposed into Analytics logical function (AnLF) and Model Training logical function (MTLF).
 The NWDAF may contain the AnLF only, contain MTLF only, or contain both AnLF and MTLF.
-NWDAFs containing different logical function supports different services.
+NWDAFs containing different logical functions support different services.

 The performance of NWDAF on service provisioning directly impacts the service experience of the NWDAF service consumers.
 The service provisioning related measurements are needed to reflect the performance of the NWDAF.
 In order to know the performance of NWDAF in terms of providing different services to the consumers, the different services provided by NWDAF or NWDAF with different logical functions need to be monitored respectively.
 These measurements are important in decision-making for the management of NWDAF.